About Century Ireland

 National Museum of Ireland

 National Gallery of Ireland

 Dublin City Gallery: The Hugh Lane

 Public Record Office of Northern Ireland

-Century Ireland was formally launched on 7th May 2013 at Government buildings by the Minister for Arts, Heritage and the Gaeltacht Jimmy Deenihan.
+Century Ireland was formally launched on 7 May 2013 at Government buildings by then Minister for Arts, Heritage and the Gaeltacht, Jimmy Deenihan.
 View here the RTE Six-One and Nine O’Clock news coverage of the event.